touraye/under-doz/102-looking-into-java/L-2-basic-building-block.md

 ## Main Method

 The **main method** is a `static` method which serve as the entry point of our Java program or application.
-If you used an IDE to create a new Java class; you will notice that there are no *green play button* around and if you right-click for option you will not see Run.
-Meaning the IDE detect that your class doesn't have a main method therefore it would give you chance to run your codes.
+If you used an IDE to create a new Java class; you will notice that there are no *green play button* around and if you right-click for option you will not see Run in the context menu.
+Meaning the IDE detect that your class doesn't have a main method therefore it wouldn't give you the chance to run your codes.
 Therefore you can create variables and methods there no problem, but a print statement outside a method will show you error.

-If you create class without a main method and try running it in terminal/git bash it throw error.
+If you create class without a main method and try running it in command prompt /terminal it throw error.
 We will talk more these kind class and their use cases later lessons.

 Note! *a class exist in your program without a main method. more about in OOP section*